firte14/FAC14/README.md

 **Adding a breadcrumb navigation for multi-level pages** An active state indicator

 The Existing Trainees: Additionally, looking at the area in which the trainees' thoughts or messages was kept in the previous version of the website looked compressed, as the trainees had a lot to say and it was all compiled together with not much space to look appealing.
-To optimise it, I created a separate page for the trainees to improve the readability of their messages whilst making the overall presentation of the website better, increasing its appealing visuals.
+To optimise it, I created a separate page for the trainees to improve the readability of their messages whilst making the overall presentation of the website better, increasing its appealing visuals.<br/>

-Search Bar: Based on the reviews, I also added a search bar to aid in the website's functionality, to enable the user easy access to available job roles
+Search Bar: I also added a search bar to aid in the website's functionality, to enable the user easy access to available job roles<br/>

 ### 2.3 Demonstration of Individual Responsibility & Creativity
 #### Time Management

-I implemented a 8-week agile plan to fully create the website to meet the requirements:
+I implemented a 8-week agile plan to fully create the website to meet the requirements:<br/>

-Week 1-2: General Research, Design Documentation and Wireframing
+Week 1-2: General Research, Design Documentation and Wireframing<br/>

-Week 3-4: Development of the Website implementing the visual designs
+Week 3-4: Development of the Website implementing the visual designs<br/>

-Week 5: Interactive elements development
+Week 5: Interactive elements development<br/>

-Week 6-7: Testing and optimisation
+Week 6-7: Testing and <br/>

-Week 8: Evaluation of the designs with the final product review
+Week 8: Evaluation of the designs with the final product review<br/>

-Time was also allocated for any unexpected issues or hindrances that might occur during the development of the project
+Time was also allocated for any unexpected issues or hindrances that might occur during the development of the project<br/>